idamantium/uncommonplaces-jekyll/faq.md

 Sextantworks' expedition equipment went with the daring and mysterious N.D.
 Austin.
 He's still making magical adventures, so <a href="mailto:imbibe@nightheronspeakeasy.com">reach out to him</a> if you want in.

-### Is it true that Sextantworks orchestrated a huge secret project in New York Harbor?
-And in wintry Iceland?
-Can you tell me more?

-Yes, yes, and no.

 ### Do you still design adventures?

 I've been focused on research and consulting lately, but I am working on few private adventures.